-This year, students will be using a variety of online Web applications as a resource to enhance their learning experience.
-The education community supports the use of such applications in K-12 institutions in order to enhance student learning and engagement.
-In order for students to use these tools, certain personal information must be provided to the operator.
-Under the Children"s Online Privacy Protection Act (COPPA), these operators must provide notification and obtain consent before collecting personal information from children under the age of 13.
+As part of any classroom in the Cobb County School District, your student will be using a variety of online applications as a support for their educational experience.
+The District believes, when used as a supplement by high-quality teachers, online applications enhance student learning and engagement.
+In order for students to use these tools, certain personal information must be provided to the application.
+Under the Children's Online Privacy Protection Act (COPPA), these applications must provide notification and obtain consent before collecting personal information from children under the age of 13.
 The District is providing you with this notice that our staff can provide consent to allow an account to be created for your child, and to allow information about your child to be shared with certain software, application ("app"), or online providers.
 All websites and tools have been and will continue to be thoroughly examined by experienced educators.
-Many of these tools are commonly used in education today, but new tools arise every day.
-Common Web application tools that your child may encounter and use include, but are not limited to (almost all of which require an email account to use):
+Many of these applications are commonly used in education today, but new applications are created every day.
+Common online application tools that your child may encounter and use include, but are not limited to (almost all of which require an email account to use):